Background jobs that ship to production

 Job architecture and task graph design

-We map your operational workflows to Trigger.dev's task model - deciding what belongs in a single task, what should fan out into child tasks, and where to use Trigger.dev's built-in wait primitives versus external polling.
-Poor task decomposition is the most common reason jobs become unmaintainable within three months of launch.
+We map your operational workflows to Trigger.dev's task model - what belongs in a single task, what should fan out into child tasks, and where to use wait primitives versus external polling.
+Poor task decomposition is the top reason jobs become unmaintainable within months.

 Durable execution and retry strategy

-Trigger.dev's durable execution model means a job can survive a server restart mid-run, but only if you structure checkpoints correctly.
-We implement retry policies, idempotency keys, and failure branches for each job so a transient API error does not corrupt downstream records or trigger duplicate notifications.
+Trigger.dev's durable execution lets a job survive a server restart mid-run, but only if checkpoints are structured correctly.
+We implement retry policies, idempotency keys, and failure branches per job so a transient API error does not corrupt records or send duplicate notifications.

 Long-running AI agent task orchestration

 Trigger.dev is purpose-built for AI workloads that exceed normal serverless timeouts.
-We build multi-step agent pipelines - LLM calls, tool use, structured output validation, and conditional branching - using Trigger.dev's native AI task support so runs stay observable and resumable rather than disappearing into a black box.
+We build multi-step agent pipelines - calls to AI models, tool use, structured output validation, and conditional branching - using Trigger.dev's native AI task support so runs stay observable and resumable.

 Event-driven trigger configuration

-We connect your CRM, data warehouse, webhooks, and internal APIs to Trigger.dev's event system so jobs fire on the right signals - a deal stage change, a new file upload, a scheduled cron - without polling loops or fragile Zapier chains sitting in the middle of a critical revenue process.
+We connect your CRM, data warehouse, webhooks, and internal APIs to Trigger.dev's event system so jobs fire on the right signals - a deal stage change, a file upload, a scheduled cron - without polling loops or fragile Zapier chains inside a critical revenue process.

 Concurrency controls and queue management

-Unbounded concurrency is the fastest way to get rate-limited by every third-party API your jobs touch.
+Unbounded concurrency gets you rate-limited by every third-party API your jobs touch.
 We configure Trigger.dev's concurrency limits and queue priorities so high-value jobs run immediately, batch enrichment jobs yield to them, and your API quotas stay intact across all environments.

 Observability, alerting, and runbooks

-Trigger.dev's run dashboard gives you execution history and logs per task.
-We extend that with structured log outputs, failure alerting routed to Slack or PagerDuty, and written runbooks so an operations manager - not just the engineer who built the job - can diagnose and escalate a failure at 2 a.m.
+Trigger.dev's run dashboard gives execution history and logs per task.
+We extend it with structured log outputs, failure alerting routed to Slack or PagerDuty, and runbooks so an operations manager - not just the engineer who built it - can escalate a 2 a.m. failure.

 How a Trigger.dev engagement runs